zamylin/capun/README.md

 **Figaro support**

 If you use [figaro](https://github.com/laserlemon/figaro) gem, `Capun` will pick up `application.yml` file, upload it to `#{shared_path}/config/application.yml` and symlink to `#{release_path}/config/application.yml`.
 No configuration is required.

+**ELK + logrotate support**

+If you would like to forward your logs to `logstash`, you can enable it by answering 'yes' while generating a new stage.
+As a result, `lograge` gem and `lograge` configurations will be added along with `logstash` confgurations added and symlinked to `logstash` `conf.d` directory (which is assumed to be at `/etc/logstash/conf.d/`).
+If you answer 'yes' to 'Would you like to add logrotate configuration to stage?' while generating a new stage, `logrotate` configuration file will be added and symlinked to `/etc/logrotate.d/` directory.

 ### Contributing